Charilaos & Kristin

 WHERE TO STAY

-Round-trip transportation will be provided on the wedding day, with pick-up and drop-off in central Barcelona.
-More details will be shared closer to the date.
+Round-trip transportation will be provided on the wedding day, with pick-up and drop-off locations in central Barcelona.
+Additional details will be shared closer to the date.

 Yurbban Trafalgar